 '''

-particular, the wrap-mode action of deleting old

-packets to make room for newly arrived packets

-must not affect the value of this object."

-::= { bufferControlEntry 3 }

-bufferControlFullAction OBJECT-TYPE

-SYNTAX INTEGER {

-lockWhenFull(1),

--- FIFO

-wrapWhenFull(2)

-ACCESS read-write

-STATUS mandatory
+STATUS

+current

 DESCRIPTION

-"Controls the action of the buffer when it

-reaches the full status.
-When in the lockWhenFull(1)

-state and a packet is added to the buffer that

-fills the buffer, the bufferControlFullStatus will

-be set to full(2) and this buffer will stop capturing

-packets."

-::= { bufferControlEntry 4 }

-bufferControlCaptureSliceSize OBJECT-TYPE

-SYNTAX INTEGER

-ACCESS read-write

-STATUS mandatory

-DESCRIPTION

 "The maximum number of octets of each packet

 that will be saved in this capture buffer.

 For example, if a 1500 octet packet is received by

 the probe and this object is set to 500, then only

 500 octets of the packet will be stored in the

 associated capture buffer.
 If this variable is set

 to 0, the capture buffer will save as many octets

 as is possible.

 This object may not be modified if the associated

 bufferControlStatus object is equal to valid(1)."

 DEFVAL { 100 }

 ::= { bufferControlEntry 5 }

 bufferControlDownloadSliceSize OBJECT-TYPE

-SYNTAX INTEGER
+SYNTAX Integer32

-ACCESS read-write
+UNITS

+"Octets"

+MAX-ACCESS read-create

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "The maximum number of octets of each packet

 in this capture buffer that will be returned in

 an SNMP retrieval of that packet.
 For example,

+if 500 octets of a packet have been stored in the

+associated capture buffer, the associated

+bufferControlDownloadOffset is 0, and this

+object is set to 100, then the captureBufferPacket

+object that contains the packet will contain only

+the first 100 octets of the packet.

+A prudent manager will take into account possible

+interoperability or fragmentation problems that may

+occur if the download slice size is set too large.

+In particular, conformant SNMP implementations are not

+required to accept messages whose length exceeds 484

+octets, although they are encouraged to support larger

+datagrams whenever feasible."

+DEFVAL { 100 }

+::= { bufferControlEntry 6 }

+bufferControlDownloadOffset OBJECT-TYPE

+SYNTAX Integer32

+UNITS

+"Octets"

+MAX-ACCESS read-create

 '''

-if 500 octets of a packet have been stored in the associated capture buffer, the associated bufferControlDownloadOffset is 0, and this object is set to 100, then the captureBufferPacket object that contains the packet will contain only the first 100 octets of the packet.

-A prudent manager will take into account possible interoperability or fragmentation problems that may occur if the download slice size is set too large.
-In particular, conformant SNMP implementations are not required to accept messages whose length exceeds 484 octets, although they are encouraged to support larger datagrams whenever feasible."

-DEFVAL { 100 } ::= { bufferControlEntry 6 }

-bufferControlDownloadOffset OBJECT-TYPE